 Essentially, any form of carbohydrate that is a whole food can be considered a quality carbohydrate; this includes fruits, vegetables, root vegetables, whole grains, beans, and lentils.
 Good quality carbohydrates are unprocessed whole foods that are eaten cooked or in their natural state.

 What are poor-quality carbs?

-Poor quality carbohydrates are simple; they include any form of carbohydrate that is not a whole food.
+Poor-quality carbohydrates are simple; they include any form of carbohydrate that is not whole food.
 Poor-quality carbs are often referred to as refined carbs and are typically grain-based products and/or sources of processed sugar.
-Refined carbs include items such as cereals, granola bars, crackers, cookies, bagels, pastries, sodas, sweets, and treats.
-These forms of carbs are processed foods that, in addition to containing carbs, also contain added sugars, refined oils, additives and preservatives.
+Refined carbs include items such as cereals, granola bars, crackers, cookies, pastries, sodas, sweets, and treats.
+These forms of carbs are processed foods that, in addition to containing carbs, also contain added sugars, refined oils, additives, and preservatives.

 Why Quality trumps Quantity

 Although many people get excited about counting carbs or calories from carbs, the quality of the carbs that you consume is far more important than the quantity of carbs that you consume.
 Why?
 Because the type of carb that you chose (i.e. quality) has a much greater impact on how it affects the body than how much of it (i.e. quantity) you eat.
 (1)

 Consider this, if you had the option to eat donuts or steel-cut oatmeal for breakfast, which do you think you could eat more of?
 I’m willing to bet you could eat multiple donuts but would struggle to eat multiple bowls of oatmeal.
 If you had the option to munch on a bag of chips or eat some boiled potatoes, which do you think you could eat more of?
 I’m willing to bet you could eat a whole bag of chips but would struggle to eat multiple boiled potatoes.
 And if you had the option to eat a bag of candy or eat a bag of carrots, which do you think you would finish first?